By Brian Murphy

 What comes to your mind when you hear value-based CDI?

 Interesting in learning more about value-based CDI?
-Contact Jessica Vaughn, VP of value-based CDI for Norwood at firstname.lastname@example.org.
+Contact Jason Jobes, SVP of Solutions for Norwood, at firstname.lastname@example.org

 About the author